 YS Biopharma's board of directors has complete discretion as to whether to distribute dividends, subject to certain requirements of Cayman Islands law.
 In addition, YS Biopharma's shareholders may by ordinary resolution declare a dividend, but no dividend may exceed the amount recommended by YS Biopharma's directors.
 Under Cayman Islands law, a Cayman Islands company may pay a dividend out of either profit or share premium account, provided that in no circumstances may a dividend be paid if this would result in the company being unable to pay its debts as they fall due in the ordinary course of business.
 Even if YS Biopharma's board of directors decides to declare and pay dividends, the timing, amount and form of future dividends, if any, will depend on its future results of operations and cash flow, its capital requirements and surplus, the amount of distributions, if any, received by it from its subsidiaries, its financial condition, contractual restrictions and other factors deemed relevant by its board of directors.
 Accordingly, the return on your investment in the Ordinary Shares will likely depend entirely upon any future price appreciation of the Ordinary Shares.
-There is no guarantee that the Ordinary Shares.
+There is no guarantee that the Ordinary Shares will appreciate in value in the future or even maintain the price at which you purchased the Ordinary Shares.
 You may not realize a return on your investment in the Ordinary Shares and you may even lose your entire investment in the Ordinary Shares.